n4te/RCE/wargames/flare-on.com/2015/challenge 2/README.md

 .text:00401107                 db  9Ah ; Ü
 .text:00401108                 db 0A8h ; ¿
 ```
-##After using a solver.py script got the email:
+##After using a solver.py script got the email
 Email: a_Little_b1t_harder_plez@flare-on.com
 ##Got message
 Great job, you're really knocking these out!
 Here's the next binary for your goaty enjoyment.
 The password to the zip archive is "flare" again.